 Introduction

-While more common in pediatric patients, adults may also present with EAC foreign bodies, ranging from insects to hearing aid pieces and cotton balls.
-The most commonly removed foreign bodies include beads (most common), paper or tissue paper, and popcorn kernels.[4][5]
-These account for over half of the foreign bodies removed in 1 study.[5]
-There may also be a slight male predominance, but not all authors agree.[5][6]
-Certain types of foreign bodies, such as button batteries, require emergent removal.
-However, removal from the EAC is not emergent for most inorganic objects.
-However, in prolonged retention of foreign bodies, significant edema of the EAC may render removal more challenging and painful.
+Foreign bodies typically retrieved include beads (most common), paper or tissue paper, and popcorn kernels, which account for over half of the cases in one study.[5][6]
+A slight male predominance may be observed, but not all authors agree.[7]
+Certain types of foreign bodies, such as button batteries, require emergent removal because of the potential release of toxic chemicals.
+However, extraction from the EAC is not emergent for most inorganic objects.
+Prolonged retention of foreign bodies and significant edema of the EAC may render foreign body removal more challenging and painful.

 Anatomy and Physiology